-Since most organizations implement email and social media archiving solutions to automate regulatory compliance and speed up open data request response times, they often forget the crucial component that is entwined with all the reasons behind archiving ‒ the human factor.
+Most business organizations implement email and social media archiving solutions to automate regulatory compliance and speed up open data request response times.
+But they often forget the crucial component that is entwined with all the reasons behind archiving ‒ the human factor.

 There are two main issues that complicate HR ediscovery:

 - The relevant data usually appears in various forms and formats and is located on various systems (Word documents, Google Drive, email, PDF documents, chat apps, social media posts…)

 - The data might be missing or impossible to locate if the company doesn’t have properly established retention policies and an ESI lifecycle plan.